spiral/docs/http/errors.md

 Once application moved to producution concider disabing debug mode which will force HttpDispatcher replace snapshot response with regural 500 error.
 Check `.env` file to locate option to enable and disable debug mode.

-> By default HttpDispatcher is capable to exposer exception in html and json formats, if you need more specific error reponses concider using external middlewares such as Whoops.
+> By default HttpDispatcher is capable to expose exception in html and json formats, if you need more specific error responses concider using external middlewares such as Whoops.

 ## Client Exceptions
 HttpDispatcher defines a set of "soft" client exceptions you can use in your code to force some HTTP error to happen.
 For example: